 How to Apply:

 Along with your completed application accompanied by $50 non-refundable application fee, you’ll need to provide a few supporting materials.
-The application process opens July 1, 2018 for the entry level MSOT program that will begin in the Fall 2019 Semester.
-Application deadline is January 15, 2019.
+The application deadline for the entry level MSOT program that will begin in the Fall 2020 semester is January 15, 2020.
 Because there is lead time required for some items, here’s a step-by-step process that seems to work best for candidates:

 - Complete your online application.
 While you wait for your transcripts to be processed, you can begin your online application, which lets you build, edit and save sections of your application along the way.